fbpx

 Figureheads and Shipcarvings

-FIGUREHEADS & SHIPCARVINGS
+FIGUREHEADS AND SHIPCARVINGS

 Since ancient times and across cultures, decorations have adorned the bows of boats and ships, from the Nile and the Mediterranean to the far North Atlantic and Pacific Oceans.
 Dutch and English ships of the 19th century were the first to sport figureheads like the ones we know today.
 Lions and unicorns were particular favorites of the English navy, and Dutch naval ships featured red lions.
 Spanish ships mounted figureheads depicting saints, no doubt to ensure blessings and safe passage.
 By the 18th century, European shipcarvers crafted figureheads that depicted a wide array of subjects, human and animal.
 The decline of figureheads came with the advent of steam power in the late 19th century, which influenced changes in the design of oceangoing ships.
 Since steam-powered ships no longer required rigging for sails, ships’ bows no longer provided a natural place for a figurehead to be mounted.